-If you are breastfeeding, and iron along with other nutrients have been a source of concern, it is vital for you to know that the right diet of a healthy breastfeeding mum should ideally contain a well-balanced portion of calcium, iron, minerals, and other vitamins.
+Suppose you are breastfeeding, and Iron and other nutrients have been a source of concern.
+In that case, you need to know that the proper diet of a healthy breastfeeding mum should ideally contain a well-balanced portion of calcium, iron, minerals, and other vitamins.

 Breastfeeding and Iron Deficiency

-The cause of concern lies in the fact that even if you are deficient in iron, the breast milk would generally be nutritious enough.
-Surprisingly, it is the mother who will face the brunt, since she will already be low in iron, and breastfeeding will further deplete her of the nutrient, making her anemic.
+The cause of concern is that even if you are deficient in Iron, breast milk would generally be nutritious enough.
+Surprisingly, the mother will face the brunt since she will already be low in iron, and breastfeeding will further deplete her of the nutrient, making her anemic.

-Experts in the subject are of the opinion that it is right for the nursing mother to be concerned about her supplies of iron, especially if iron levels are already low.
+Experts in the subject believe it is right for the nursing mother to be concerned about her supplies of Iron, especially if Iron levels are already low.

-Research shows that it is your age that will determine the amount of iron you will need when breastfeeding.
-To be more specific, it is recommended that you consume around 10 mg of iron a day if you are between 14 and 18 years of age.
+Research shows that your age will determine the amount of Iron you need when breastfeeding.
+To be more specific, it is recommended that you consume around 10 mg of Iron daily if you are between 14 and 18 years of age.

-For women in the age group of 19 to 50 years, around 9 mg a day is the required dosage.
+For women aged 19 to 50 years, around 9 mg a day is the required dosage.

 Top Foods to Boost Iron Levels

-Here, we have given a list of the food groups you can include in your diet to ensure that you are fine while breastfeeding, and iron doesn’t remain a concern.
+Here, we have given a list of the food groups you can include in your diet to ensure that you are okay while breastfeeding and Iron doesn’t remain a concern.

-You can include some vegetables that are especially high in their iron content.
+You can include some vegetables that are especially high in Iron.
 Some of the common vegetables include: